Get

 Personality / Character

 Mini Goldendoodles marry the Golden Retriever’s loving, loyal, and joyous nature with the Poodle’s low-shedding coat and superior intelligence.
 They’re outgoing with children, pets, and strangers, with their smaller size and friendly disposition allowing for little risk in social situations.
-Although they are a more apartment-friendly size, the Poodle in them also means they’re more prone to barking.
+Although they are a more apartment-friendly size, the toy Poodle in them also means they’re more prone to barking.

 With toy and miniature Poodle parents, these dogs have less of a working dog’s pedigree and more that of a pampered pet.
-Unlike their Standard-sized counterparts, mini Goldendoodles can be more attention-seeking and excitable.
+Unlike their standard-sized counterparts, mini Goldendoodles can be more attention-seeking and excitable.

 Alongside their more fragile bodies, a relatively high-strung and impatient nature may make mini Goldendoodles slightly less kid-friendly than larger varieties.
 Miniature Poodles are also more prone to separation anxiety and dog rivalry than Standard Poodles, which are traits that may be more apparent in a mini Goldendoodle.